santoshankr/dipwatch/README.md

    Look at the documentation for those packages for help

-2. Replace the header DPW_WEBDIP_COOKIE with your WebDiplomacy cookie.
-   Remember to check the 'Keep me signed in' option before you extract the cookie so you don't have to keep changing it.
-This is a stopgap solution, if you'd like to implement the full login, I'm happy to accept pull requests

-3. Only notifications to your Gmail account are supported at the moment.
+2. Only notifications to your Gmail account are supported at the moment.
    Replace the header DPW_GMAIL_UID with your email address, and DPW_GMAIL_ASP with an Application-Specific Password for this script.
 You can configure these at https://accounts.google.com

-4. Set DPW_REFRESH_MINUTES to your desired update frequency.
+3. Set DPW_REFRESH_MINUTES to your desired update frequency.
 No emails will be sent unless the game changes state.
 Please DO NOT use a number lower than 10 minutes, be nice to the server.